gscrow/dressipi-com/company/careers.markdown

     exciting challenge? \n\nDressipi’s passion is to transform the way fashion retailers engage with their customers whilst helping create more efficient supply chains.
-    Through leading machine learning and AI, we give retailers the tools they need to offer deeper, entirely personalised customer experiences and make data-driven buying and merchandising decisions. \n\nWe believe this combination of selling smarter and using insight to buy and market better gives retailers the profitability they need to invest in creating an even better future for themselves and their
+    Through leading machine learning and AI, we give retailers the tools they need to offer deeper, entirely personalized customer experiences and make data-driven buying and merchandising decisions. \n\nWe believe this combination of selling smarter and using insight to buy and market better gives retailers the profitability they need to invest in creating an even better future for themselves and their